A rainy day doesn’t need to be boring!

 Don’t let a spot of rain to stop you from having a bit of fun and learning a new talent.
 The creative collective Work-Shop has an astonishing program of short courses held all across Sydney that aim to broaden horizons and teach participants new life skills.
 So whether your curiosity is music or welding, mindfulness or fine line illustration, doughnut making or mushroom foraging, get learning and unleashing.

-Reach New Heights at Sydney Indoor Climbing Gym, St Peters, Villawood
+Reach new heights at Sydney Indoor Climbing Gym

 Australia’s biggest climbing centres, the Sydney Indoor Climbing Gyms at St Peters and Villawood are a great opportunity to get hot and bothered with a workout.
-Following a $5 once off joining fee and a casual entry fee of $27, that includes a harness, you’re able to get involved in the 350 roped routes, 120 leadable, 160 top ropes, as well as the 200 metre square bouldering wall.
+The casual entry fee is $27 and includes a harness, where you’re able to get involved in the 350 roped routes, 120 leadable, 160 top ropes, as well as the 200 metre square bouldering wall.
 Scaling walls of an average height of 14 metres, many are taller, you’ll quickly forget about the rain outside.
 Maybe just don’t look down!

 Scale a different set of heights at Hotel Palisade.
 This gorgeous, historic venue was built in 1915, and once had the auspicious title of being the tallest building in Sydney.
 Perched above Barangaroo, the uninhibited, 360 degree view from the cocktail lounge and rooftop bar Henry Deane is the perfect vantage point from which to watch the weather gods assemble over our beautiful city.
 So kick back on the elegant pink couches with a beverage or two, and if all this rain watching is getting you hungry, grab a few bite-sized nibbles or head downstairs to the ground-floor pub for a heartier feed.
 If the weather doesn’t clear up, it’ll be more than tempting to stay the night in one of the eight boutique hotel rooms.